TuringNPcomplete/Insurance_decisioning/README.md

 ## Repository Contents

-- `insurance-claim-prediction-top-ml-models.ipynb`: full notebook analysis
+- `insurance-claim-prediction.ipynb`: full notebook analysis
 - `Insurance.csv`: dataset used in the notebook
 - `assets/`: exported plots used in this README